manik-ml-2k23/practical_application_II_starter/README.md

 ## Data Preparation:

-- Removed outliers in the price column, dropped columns with more than 30% missing data, dropped missing rows, features with high cardinality removed, invalid price values checked and removed.
+- Removed outliers in the price column
+- Dropped columns with more than 30% missing data
+- Dropped missing rows,
+- Dropped features with high cardinality
+- Invalid price values checked and removed.
 - 'VIN', 'region', 'state' columns were dropped as they are not related to feature of a car
-- Handled missing values using mean imputation for numerical features and most frequent imputation for categorical features.
 - Encoded categorical features using one-hot encoding.
 - Transformed numerical features using mean imputer and standard scaler